Our Solar System: Haven of the Angels

 It would be impossible, and perhaps unjust, to present the story of this small sect without using their own words.
 Their writings convey not only their goals and achievements, but also give a proper portrayal of the mindset that drove them to explore the extreme distances far beyond the influence of Oma.
 It also reveals the manner in which they achieved their goals which is certainly outside all credible bounds of scientific thought.

-The second argument centers on a strange, and unexpected, event.
-In the year SP~5,019, only four years before completion of this document, the Guild Division for the Science of Oma and her Fekxtah Family (SOFF) were confronted by a living entity that claimed to originate from the Haven of Angels.
-At first the members of the SOFF considered the creature to be no more than an individual of a new race that we had not come across before.
-It is well-known that there are many creatures in our world, and that we do not yet know them all.
-However, as the Guild members questioned this creature it conveyed information that could not be known to any other than those who had studied the accounts of the ancient Astromentists, but this could not be as the ancient tomes are well-protected from any who are not of the Guild.
-When the Guild members confronted the creature with this unassailable reality, it countered with information about several of the Astromentists it claimed to have known.
-What it said was in keeping with our understanding of that time in every respect.
+That said there is a second argument which is also compelling and worthy of our attention.
+It centers on a strange, and unexpected, event.
+In the year SP~5,019, only five years before completion of this document, the Guild Division for the Science of Oma and her Fekxtah Family (SOFF) was confronted by a living entity, sentient in its nature, that claimed to originate from the Haven of Angels.
+At first the members of the SOFF believed the creature to be no more than an individual of a race from our own world that we had not yet discovered — it is accepted among current Guild scholars and scientists that there are many such unknown, and undiscovered, creatures living on and inside of Ethem.
+However, as Guild scientists interacted with this creature they discovered that it had knowledge that could not be known to any other than those who had studied the accounts of the ancient Astromentists.
+This could not be, though, as the ancient tomes are unknown to those outside the Guild, and, even within the Guild, are well-protected from any who have no compelling need to read them.
+When the Guild members confronted the creature with this unassailable reality, it calmly countered with information about several of the Astromentists mentioned in the ancient texts, and claimed to have known them.
+What it said was in keeping with our understanding of that time of the Elzheni in every respect and in great detail.
 It was, of course, an astonishing turn of events; one which we could not, in good conscience, disregard, and we were left in the precarious position of being unable to refute the thing it claimed to be.

-We believe that we have properly conveyed our rationale for the passages below.
-It is now up to the reader to judge for themselves whether the excerpts below are believable or simply wild tales to tell our children at bedtime.
+With this short introduction we believe we have properly conveyed our rationale for inclusion of the passages below.
+It is now up to the reader to judge for themselves whether the excerpts here are believable or no more credible than the wild tales we tell our children at bedtime.

-Therefore, we will use several quotes directly from the Astromentist sections of the ancient documents.
+Below we will use several quotes directly from the Astromentist books of the ancient documents.
+These quotes are from an Elzheni Astromentist whose name was Eharria.

 “I begin.
 The taste of the como is fresh and clean.
 It stings my tongue with its strange bitterness, and comforts me as I recognize my body’s familiar response to its effects.